carolinefrasca/streamlit-hackathon/README.md

 This repository provides all the resources needed to organize your own Streamlit-focused hackathon or to include Streamlit in a hackathon you're already planning.

-Let's dive into the resources.
+Let's dive in!

-## Introductory slide decks
-Check out the [intro to Streamlit slide deck](Intro_to_Streamlit.pptx).
-Feel free to present this deck to your hackathon attendees at the beginning of your hackathon to familiarize them with Streamlit.
-If you'd prefer to have someone else do the talking, there are also video options.
+## 1. Introduction to Streamlit presentation
+At the beginning of your hackathon, you may want to present an introduction to Streamlit to teach your hackers the basics.
+We have an [intro to Streamlit slide deck](Intro_to_Streamlit.pptx) that you can use for this purpose, or you can share one of the intro to Streamlit videos with your attendees.

+## 2. Challenge statements

+## 4. Support for app builders

+## 5. Prizes for winners

 ## Introductory videos
 Showing an introductory video about Streamlit is a great way to kick off your hackathon.
 Luckily, there are tons of great videos that provide an intro to Streamlit.